Chart Color Schemes

 Newstead - Bowen Hills lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-All drivers including overseas migration and natural growth were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Future population dynamics anticipate a significant increase in the top quartile of statistical areas across the nation, with Newstead-Bowen Hills expected to increase by 8,294 persons to 2041, reflecting a gain of 36.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as a base.
+Future population dynamics forecast a significant increase in the top quartile of statistical areas across the nation, with Newstead - Bowen Hills expected to increase by 8,294 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 37.9% over the 17 years.

 Frequently Asked Questions - Population